rebelsky/sams-assorted-musings-reflections/doug-caulkins.md

 [4] More on that later.

-[5] Yes, Doug, I know that I know you royalties.
+[5] Yes, Doug, I know that I owe you royalties.
 You still haven't specified the rate.

 [6] Soon to be something like the concentration in Science, Technologies,